taylor-cox/metoo-fuckyou/README.md

 It's going to be a fun trip down memory lane.
 Let's start.

 Note: I was motivated by my ex hinting towards coming out with all this shit for her #metoo moment a few years too late.
 She never said it explicitly, but ya know.
-She had no problem telling my last gay boss man about at least *some* of this shit to try and get me in his pants.
+She had no problem telling my last gay boss man about at least *some* of this shit to try and get me in his pants (I *think*).
 Gross.
 I'd rather be raped in a cell.

 Note 2: Whenever I go into something I'm not to sure of, I'm going to *put tin foil hat on* so you know not to take it too seriously.